Anti-nuclear movement: Anti-nuclear organizations

-Anti-nuclear groups have undertaken public protests and acts of civil disobedience which have included occupations of nuclear plant sites.
-Other salient strategies have included lobbying, petitioning government authorities, influencing public policy through referendum campaigns and involvement in elections.
+Anti-nuclear groups have undertaken public protests and acts of civil disobedience, including occupations of nuclear plant sites.
+Other salient strategies have included lobbying, petitioning government authorities, influencing public policy through referendum campaigns, and involvement in elections.
 Anti-nuclear groups have also tried to influence policy implementation through litigation and by participating in licensing proceedings.

 Anti-nuclear power organisations have emerged in every country that has had a nuclear power programme.
-Protest movements against nuclear power first emerged in the United States, at the local level, and spread quickly to Europe and the rest of the world.
+Protest movements against nuclear power first emerged in the United States at the local level and quickly spread to Europe and the rest of the world.
 National nuclear campaigns emerged in the late 1970s.
-Fuelled by the Three Mile Island accident and the Chernobyl disaster, the anti-nuclear power movement mobilised political and economic forces which for some years "made nuclear energy untenable in many countries".
+Fuelled by the Three Mile Island accident and the Chernobyl disaster, the anti-nuclear power movement mobilised political and economic forces that, for some years, "made nuclear energy untenable in many countries".
 In the 1970s and 1980s, the formation of green parties was often a direct result of anti-nuclear politics (e.g., in Germany and Sweden).

 Some of these anti-nuclear power organisations are reported to have developed considerable expertise on nuclear power and energy issues.
 In 1992, the chairman of the Nuclear Regulatory Commission said that "his agency had been pushed in the right direction on safety issues because of the pleas and protests of nuclear watchdog groups".